selfexdexProject/growpad.sol/README.md

-Certainly!
-Below is a simple README.md file for the provided Growpad smart contract:

 Growpad Smart Contract
 Growpad is an Ethereum smart contract that allows users to make contributions and keeps a record of individual and total contributions.